-The construction of the Buchim mine, located in south-eastern Macedonia, began in 1976.
+The construction of the Bucim mine, located in south-eastern North Macedonia, began in 1976.
 The mine launched operations in 1979 as a conventional open pit copper and gold mine and flotation mill.
 The mine went bankrupt in 2000, due to the depletion of the high-grade portion of the mine during the Yugoslav era and inefficient management, which left the facility ill-equipped to deal with prolonged periods of low metals prices.

-Solway acquired the Buchim mine in 2005 when it won the Macedonian government’s international tender.
+Solway acquired the Bucim mine in 2005 when it won the Macedonian government’s international tender.
 Within a short period of time, Solway repaired and replaced the mining fleet, and implemented upgrades to the flotation circuit.

-Since 2005, Solway Investment Group has invested over US $50 million in the Buchim mine.
+Since 2005, Solway Investment Group has invested over US $50 million in the Bucim mine.
 These investments have supported the modernization and development of the mine.
 Improvements included the introduction of automated processing operations, upgrades to the flotation circle, construction of a new mine tailing dump and a workshop for mining reagents, renovation of an old tailing dump, and implementation of a closed water consumption cycle.

-In 2011, the Group invested US $16,7 million in a solvent extraction and electrowinning (SX/EW) plant to process the oxidized part of the deposit and extract residual copper from the waste stockpiles which remained from the previous decades of Buchim’s operations.
+In 2011, the Group invested US $16,7 million in a solvent extraction and electrowinning (SX/EW) plant to process the oxidized part of the deposit and extract residual copper from the waste stockpiles which remained from the previous decades of Bucim’s operations.
 Today, the SX/EW plant has an annual production capacity of over 2,000 tons of 99.999% cathode copper.
 The SX/EW plant also reduces the mine’s impact on the environment.

 With 650 employees, the mine is the largest local employer in the region and is fully committed to its social and environmental responsibilities.

-Since 2005, Solway has invested over US $2.8 million in the development of civil infrastructure and environmental protection in the Macedonian towns neighboring the Buchim mine.
+Since 2005, Solway has invested over US $2.8 million in the development of civil infrastructure and environmental protection in the Macedonian towns neighboring the Bucim mine.
 We have upgraded local athletic, cultural, and educational facilities, purchased medical equipment for local hospitals, constructed municipal roads and improved other local infrastructure.
 Solway has also introduced a closed loop and environmental management control systems.